Algebraic stability of meromorphic maps descended from Thurston's pullback maps: Introduction

-The compactifications $X_{\ell}$ are moduli spaces of \emph{weighted stable curves} constructed by Hassett \cite{Hassett2003} and can be obtained as iterated blow-ups of $\C\P^{\abs{P}-3}$.
-The last three $X_{\abs{\bP}-2}$, $X_{\abs{\bP}-1}$ and $X_{\abs{\bP}}$ are actually isomorphic, but for $\ell\ge3$, the birational map $\rho_{\ell+1,\ell}: X_{\ell+1}\to X_{\ell}$ contracts in dimension certain subvarieties in the boundary $X_{\ell+1}\setminus\M_{0,\bP}$.
+The $\ell$-th compactification $X_{\ell}$ is the \emph{heavy/light Hassett space} corresponding to $\ell$ heavy weights and $(\abs{\bP}-\ell)$ light weights, constructed by Hassett and parametrizing \emph{weighted stable curves} (\cite{Hassett2003}, see Sections \ref{sec:CombinatorialCompactifications} and \ref{sec:WeightedStableCurves} for details).
+The space $X_\ell$ can be obtained as an iterated blow-up of $\C\P^{\abs{P}-3}$.
+The last three compactifications, $X_{\abs{\bP}-2}$, $X_{\abs{\bP}-1}$ and $X_{\abs{\bP}}$, are isomorphic to each other, but for $\ell\le(\abs{P}-3)$, the birational map $\rho_{\ell+1,\ell}: X_{\ell+1}\to X_{\ell}$ contracts in dimension certain subvarieties in the boundary $X_{\ell+1}\setminus\M_{0,\bP}$.
 Under the pushforward map $(\rho_{\ell+1,\ell})_*$ on homology, the classes of the contracted subvarieties go to zero.
-Thus for small $\ell$, the compactification $X_{\ell}$ is ``small", as measured by the number of components in its boundary $X_{\ell}\setminus\M_{0,\bP}$ and the ranks of its (co)homology groups.
-If $\phi$ is a branched covering with a fully ramified point $p_\infty$ in a periodic cycle (i.e. satisfying criterion \ref{crit:KC}, \ref{item:KC1}), then the length $\ell$ of that cycle measures how much $\phi$ ``resembles" a topological polynomial: If $\ell=1$ then $\phi$ is a topological polynomial; if $\ell>1$ is small then $\phi$ resembles a topological polynomial.
+Thus for $\ell=1,\ldots,(\abs{P}-2)$, the spaces $X_{\ell}$ are all distinct.
+For small $\ell$, the compactification $X_{\ell}$ is ``small", as measured by the number of components in its boundary $X_{\ell}\setminus\M_{0,\bP}$ and the ranks of its cohomology groups.
+If $\phi$ is a branched covering with a fully ramified point $p_\infty$ in a periodic cycle (i.e. satisfying criterion (\ref{crit:KC}, \ref{item:KC1})), then the length $\ell$ of that cycle measures how much $\phi$ ``resembles" a topological polynomial: If $\ell=1$ then $\phi$ is a topological polynomial; if $\ell>1$ is small then $\phi$ resembles a topological polynomial.
 We give a non-rigorous interpretation for Theorem \ref{thm:Main}:

-\textit{If $\phi$ resembles a topological polynomial then $R_{\phi}$ is algebraically stable on a small compactification of $\M_{0,\bP}$}
+\textit{If $\phi$ resembles a topological polynomial, then $R_{\phi}$ is algebraically stable on a small compactification of $\M_{0,\bP}$.}